About Tori Hudson, N.D.

 Naturopathic physician Dr. Tori Hudson graduated from the National College of Naturopathic Medicine in 1984 and has served the college in several capacities, including medical director, associate academic dean and academic dean.

-She is currently a clinical professor at NCNM, Southwest College of Naturopathic Medicine and Bastyr University.
+She is currently an adjunct clinical professor at NUNM, Southwest College of Naturopathic Medicine and Bastyr University.
 Dr Hudson has been in practice for more than 30 years and is the medical director of her clinic, A Woman’s Time, in Portland, Oregon.
 She is also the founder and co-director of Naturopathic Education and Research Consortium, a nonprofit for accredited naturopathic residencies.